KRFOSS/kali-docs/arm/raspberry-pi-with-luks-full-disk-encryption-2/index.md

 export _ROOTPASSWD="root_password"
 ```

-After you have made all the chages you desire to the example you have selected to attempt to build, the only thing left to do is initiate the build attempt and follow the instructions.
+After you have made all the changes you desire to the example you have selected to attempt to build, the only thing left to do is initiate the build attempt and follow the instructions.

 ```console
 kali@kali:~$ sudo ./cryptmypi.sh examples/kali-encrypted-basic